 Cut your chicken into small bite-sized strips.

-Move the pieces of chicken to a bowl and add all the ingredients needed for marination to it.
+Move the pieces of chicken to a large bowl and add all the ingredients needed for marination to it.

 Go ahead and mix all of it together.
 Try doing this by hand if you can.
 You can use gloves too if you prefer!
 Trust me, a good spice massage to the chicken makes a huge difference.

-Once you’ve mixed all the ingredients together, you can wrap the bowl with cling wrap.
+Once you’ve mixed all the ingredients together, you can wrap the large bowl with cling wrap.
 An airtight container or zip-lock bag can be used here too.

-Then pop the bowl into the fridge and let your chicken marinate for at least 6 hours.
+Then pop the large bowl into the fridge and let your chicken marinate for at least 6 hours.
 12 hours is ideal, and 24 hours is even better!

 You can wait for 1 hour too but the extra time will make the chicken even more flavorful, succulent and juicy.